apache/iceberg-docs/README.md

 # Structure

 The Iceberg documentation site is actually constructed from two hugo sites.
 The first, is the landing page.
-The second site, is the documentation site which contains the full Iceberg documentation, including the javadocs.
+The second site, is the documentation site which contains the full Iceberg documentation, including the javadoc.
 The landing page and documentation sites are completely self-contained in the `./landing-page` and `./docs` directories, respectively.

 # Landing Page Deployment